2023-04-27 10:42:30

 State support is essential

 According to Mr. Horutanga, to develop the cultural sector, you need the support of the State but also the support of the private sector.
-For example, the public-private partnership (ppp) is something that could help artists or the cultural industry in general a little more.
+For example, the public-private partnership (ppp) is something that might help artists or the cultural industry in general a little more.
 “In the meantime, with our meager resources, we manage to set up small structures such as cultural centers that give young people room to express themselves.
 But these centers cannot allow us to place Burundian artists or creative geniuses on the regional or international scene”, says Mr. Horutanga.

 He explains that the centers that have been set up to support artists do not have sufficient financial means.
 As a result, artists struggle to persevere in their craft and engage in other activities to support themselves.
 Others migrate to other countries where the grass is still green.
 To develop the cultural industry, artists should be understood and supported.
 The support begins first with the change of mentalities, by promoting and valuing actors visible in the media.
 In addition, the Burundian elite should appropriate or promote Burundian cultural products.
 Never mind, there are public cultural centers that are dying all over the country.
 It’s time to reinvigorate them.